 The term Minigator is an internal Forcepoint anagram for migration.
 The Minigator is a command line tool used to migrate data during Forcepoint Behavioral Analytics upgrades, while untangling data migrations in Elasticsearch from the rest of the application.

 Uses include:

 - Data migration

 - Eventdata data about events

 - Refdata entity data

-- Metadata feature, lexicon, etc. data
+- · Metadata feature, lexicon, etc. data

 - Untangling Elasticsearch data

-- Search for necessary updates, pull documents, execute change, then re-insert documents
+- · Search for necessary updates, pull documents, execute change, then re-insert documents

-- Write documents from a cluster to the file

-- Write documents from a file to the cluster
+- · Write documetns from a clster to a file - · Write documents from a file to the cluster